Improving Person Re-identification by Attribute and Identity Learning: Experimental results

-First, while it is expected B1 achieves good performance \cite{zheng2016person}, we observe that B2 also yields decent accuracy, \eg, a rank-1 accuracy of 49.76\% using ResNet-50 on Market-1501.
-In fact, B2 only utilizes the attribute labels without the ID loss.
+First, we observe that Baseline 2 (ARN) yields decent re-ID performance, \emph{e.g.}, a rank-1 accuracy of 49.76\% using ResNet-50 on Market-1501.
+Note that Baseline~2 only utilizes attribute annotations without ID labels.
 This illustrates that attributes are capable of discriminating between different persons.

-Second, by integrating the advantages in B1 and B2, our method exceeds both baselines by a large margin.
-For example, when using ResNet-50 and 651 training IDs, the rank-1 improvement over B1 and B2 is 12.47\% and 33.22\%, respectively on Market-1501.
-Consistent findings also hold for DukeMTMC-reID, \ie, we observe improvement of 6.47\% and 17.78\% over B1 and B2 in rank-1 accuracy, respectively.
-This demonstrates the complementary nature of the two baselines, \ie, identity and attribute learning.
-In addition, a minor finding is that using more training IDs marginally increases the matching accuracy.
+Second, by integrating the advantages in Baseline~1 and Baseline 2, our method exceed the two baselines by a large margin.
+For example, when using ResNet-50, the rank-1 improvement on Market-1501 over Baseline~1 and Baseline 2 is 6.88\% and 37.28\%, respectively.
+On DukeMTMC-reID, APR achieves 9.7\% and 27.78\% improvement over Baseline~1 and Baseline 2 in rank-1 accuracy.
+The consistent finding also holds for PETA, \emph{i.e.}, we observe improvements of 4.15\% and 14.65\% over Baseline~1 and Baseline~2 in rank-1 accuracy, respectively.
+This demonstrates the complementary nature of the two baselines, \emph{i.e.}, identity and attribute learning. \re{We also observe that in Table \ref{table:market}, the performance of APR without attribute loss is slightly higher than that of B1.
+We believe that the slight improvement is lying on the difference of the network structure, that a Batch Normalization, a dropout layer and ReLU are further adopted in APR(w/o attri).
+However, the performance of both B1 and APR(w/o attri) still has a large margin between the performance of APR. }

-Third, for both CaffeNet and ResNet-50, APR yields consistent improvement.
-On Market-1501 with 651 training IDs, the improvement in rank-1 accuracy is 5.41\% and 12.47\% on CaffeNet and ResNet-50, respectively.
+Third, for both backbone models (\emph{i.e.,} CaffeNet and ResNet-50), APR yields consistent improvement.
+On Market-1501, we obtain 4.56\% and 6.88\% improvements in rank-1 accuracy over Baseline~1 with CaffeNet and ResNet-50, respectively.

-\textbf{Comparison with the state-of-the-art methods.} The comparison with the state-of-the-art algorithms on Market-1501 and DukeMTMC-reID is shown in Table \ref{table:market} and Table \ref{table:DukeMTMC-reID}, respectively.
-On Market-1501, we obtain \textbf{rank-1 = 84.29\%, mAP = 64.67\%} using the ResNet-50 model and 751 training IDs.
-We achieve the best rank-1 accuracy among the competing methods, and the second best in mAP (the highest mAP is reported by Gent \etal \cite{geng2016deep}).
-On DukeMTMC-reID, our results are \textbf{rank-1 = 70.69\% and mAP = 51.88\%} using ResNet-50 and the full training set (702 IDs).
-Our method is thus shown to compare favorably with the state-of-the-art methods.
-A group of sample re-ID results on the Market-1501 dataset is shown in Fig. \ref{fig:6result}.
-Baseline 1 fails to return any true matches in the top-8 images of the rank list.
-In B1, people with a \emph{backpack} or of a different \emph{gender} are retrieved.
-When using APR, all the six true matches are found.
-In this example, \emph{bag} and \emph{female} are the key attributes.

-\textbf{Results between camera pairs.} To further understand the performance on the Market-1501 dataset, we provide the re-ID results between all camera pairs in Fig. \ref{fig:pairwise}.
-Although camera 6 is a 720 $\times$ 576 SD camera and captures distinct background with the other HD cameras, the re-ID accuracy between Cam-6 and the others is relatively high.
-The cross-camera average mAP and average rank-1 accuracy are 52.24\% and 58.56\%, respectively.
-Compared with the results reported in \cite{zheng2015scalable}, our accuracy is significantly higher, and we also observe a smaller standard deviation between cameras, indicating that APR can work under various viewpoints.